jdcloudcom/en/documentation/IoT/IoT-Edge/Operation-Guide/Edge-Module/Deploy-Edge-Module.md

    AI model: Please select the AI model used for the computing module.

-5. Click **Immediately Deploy**, the page will automatically redirect to “Edge Computing List” page, on which you can view the edge node newly deployed.
+5. Click **Immediately Deploy**, the page will automatically redirect to "Edge Computing List" page, on which you can view the edge node newly deployed.